NREL/flasc/README.md

 details for a feature request.
 [Q&A](https://github.com/NREL/flasc/discussions/categories/q-a) is where to get usage support.
-[Show and tell](https://github.com/NREL/flasc/discussions/categories/show-and-tell) is a free-form space to show off the things you are doing with FLORIS.
+[Show and tell](https://github.com/NREL/flasc/discussions/categories/show-and-tell) is a free-form space to show off the things you are doing with FLASC.

 # License